Go Pro

 LLOY vs. HSBA, BNC, BARC, NWG, and RKT

-Should you be buying Lloyds Banking Group stock or one of its competitors?
-The main competitors of Lloyds Banking Group include HSBC (HSBA), Banco Santander (BNC), Barclays (BARC), NatWest Group (NWG), and Reckitt Benckiser Group (RKT).
+Should you buy Lloyds Banking Group stock or one of its competitors?
+MarketBeat compares Lloyds Banking Group with other companies and stocks that may be similar based on industry, sector, market capitalization, business model, investor interest, or shared news coverage.
+Companies and stocks commonly compared with Lloyds Banking Group include HSBC (HSBA), Banco Santander (BNC), Barclays (BARC), NatWest Group (NWG), and Reckitt Benckiser Group (RKT).
 These companies are all part of the "banking" industry.

 How does Lloyds Banking Group compare to HSBC?

-HSBC (LON:HSBA) and Lloyds Banking Group (LON:LLOY) are both large-cap financial services companies, but which is the better investment?
-We will contrast the two businesses based on the strength of their risk, profitability, media sentiment, valuation, dividends, earnings, institutional ownership and analyst recommendations.
+HSBC (LON:HSBA) and Lloyds Banking Group (LON:LLOY) are both large-cap financial services companies, but which is the better business?
+We will contrast the two companies based on the strength of their media sentiment, risk, profitability, earnings, dividends, analyst recommendations, valuation and institutional ownership.

 HSBC has higher revenue and earnings than Lloyds Banking Group.
 HSBC is trading at a lower price-to-earnings ratio than Lloyds Banking Group, indicating that it is currently the more affordable of the two stocks.